vasanthk/redux-demo/README.md

 ### Main Principles

-* The state of youer whole application is stored in an object tree inside a single store.
+* The state of your whole application is stored in an object tree inside a single store.

 * State is read-only.
 The only way to mutate the state is to emit an action, an object describing what happened.